 IdenTrust does not include unverified Subscriber information in TrustID Certificates.
-This principle is enforced by the Certificate Profiles specified in the TrustID Certificate Profile document on Appendix A of this CPS, which only allow certain information to be included in Certificates.
+This principle is enforced by the Certificate Profiles specified in the TrustID Certificate Profile document, which only allow certain information to be included in Certificates.
 The processes described in Sections 3.0 and 4.0 of this CPS prevent any information that is not verified to be included in the Certificate.